 Now, though, Bloom thinks this slow liberal revolution has been forgotten as irrelevant.
 He makes a case.
 But a narrow one.
 He only values high culture; he buys that Enlightenment idea that working-class culture is just a trickle-down from high culture, where new ideas are really born.

 But when Bloom describes the times I've eye-witnessed, he stumbles--sounds not just blind but oddly mean-spirited.
 He claims the 1950s were culturally rich, the sixties empty.
 Yes, Frank Sinatra will long outlast the Beatles...

-Next he says the student and peace movements were smug and meaningless.
+Next he explains student peace movements were smug and meaningless.
 Maybe in the elite schools where he was teaching!
 "Students had no respect for law, justified it by saying 'You wouldn't obey Hitler, would you?'
 Comparing duly elected officials to Hitler!"
 Uh, Mr. Bloom, Hitler WAS elected.
 So was Nixon.
 Did HE respect law?
 Nixon's gang were the worst political criminals in American history (not MY judgment--impeached and indicted by their own hardly spotless peers): their side clubbed and gassed students, framed and harassed activists (if white), assassinated activists (if black) and burgled perjured blackmailed and spied on everyone in their way.